 Ensure the OFF/SCALER/RATEMETER switch is in the OFF position.
-Open the battery lid by turning the quarter-turn thumb screw counterclockwise
+Open the battery lid by turning the quarter-turn thumb screw counterclockwise.
 Install two "D" size batteries in the compartment.
 Note the (+) and (-) marks inside the battery door.
 Match the battery polarity to these marks.
 Close the battery box lid.

-Center post of battery is positive.
+The center post of flashlight battery is positive.
 The batteries are placed in the battery compartment in opposite directions.